 Advanced Calibration: Using a Smartphone App

-For many modern, Bluetooth-enabled hoverboards, calibration can also be performed through a dedicated smartphone application.
-This method offers an alternative or supplementary way to fine-tune your board’s balance.
+Many modern, Bluetooth-enabled hoverboards can also be calibrated through a dedicated smartphone application, offering an alternative way to fine-tune balance.

 If your hoverboard has a companion app: